Web Update Wizard - FAQ

 My update script is not working!
 How do I debug it?

-How do I update the Web Update Wizard itself, when a new version is available?
+How do I update the Software Update Wizard itself, when a new version is available?

 Is there something like an "Automatic mode" or "Silent mode", where the updates are executed absolutely without user interaction?